KittyGiraudel/site/_posts/2016-01-05-looking-back-at-2015.md

 <figcaption>Me, casually writing some code.
 Courtesy of <a href="https://twitter.com/franklyandrea">Andrea Franke</a>.</figcaption>
 </figure>

-🎤 **August 27 — 28th**.
+🎤 **August 27–28th**.
 I gave a talk entitled [Three Years of Purging Sass](https://speakerdeck.com/kittygiraudel/three-years-of-purging-sass) at Frontend Conference in Zurich.
 It was a great venue, and as always, a good opportunity to meet all the nice folks from our industry.

-🔥 **August — September**.
+🔥 **August–September**.
 Some time at the end of the summer, I started suffering from tendonitis on my right wrist, probably (although yet to be confirmed) due to a larger than average amount of stress at that time.
 To this day, I still happen to feel some pain in the arm, even though I [found some tricks to leverage it](/2015/12/02/dealing-with-tendonitis/).

-🇹🇷 **September 17 — 21st**.
+🇹🇷 **September 17–21st**.
 I left Europe for the very first time, although didn’t go much further and visited Istanbul.
 Very interesting city, although probably not one I would like to live in.
 I have good memories though.

 💔 **October 4th**.
 I ended a 4 years long relationship with my girlfriend.